-A free advice centre is helping to facilitate formal residential property transactions in Cape Town’s largest township, Khayelitsha.
-The Transaction Support Centre (TSC) has engaged with over 300 residents to-date and provides buyers and sellers with critical services to transact formally in the residential resale market.
+Operating since 2018, a free advice centre is helping to facilitate formal residential property transactions in Cape Town’s largest township, Khayelitsha.
+The Transaction Support Centre (TSC) has engaged with over 500 residents and provides buyers and sellers with critical services to transact formally in the residential resale market.

-The project was set‐up by the Centre for Affordable Housing Finance in Africa (CAHF) and 71point4 in July 2018 and is supported by the pro bono conveyancing services of Abrahams & Gross attorneys and Norton Rose Fulbright.
-Initially funded by the National Treasury’s Cities Support Programme, the project is now backed by TUHF21, Cities Alliance and the Mastercard Foundation.
+The project was set‐up by the Centre for Affordable Housing Finance in Africa (CAHF) and 71point4 in July 2018 and is supported by the pro bono conveyancing services of Abrahams & Gross attorneys, Norton Rose Fulbright and STBB.
+Initially funded by the National Treasury’s Cities Support Programme, the project received support from TUHF21, Cities Alliance and the Mastercard Foundation in 2020, and is now backed by the Oppenheimer Generations Fund until mid-2021.

 Together they are tackling property-related issues within the country’s sizeable affordable housing market of homes valued at less than R600,000, which accounts for close to 60% of South Africa’s residential property market.